lightning/bolts/03-transactions.md

     <revocation_sig> <revocationpubkey>

 To redeem the HTLC, the HTLC-success transaction is used as detailed below.
 This is the only way that the local node can spend the HTLC, since this branch requires `<remotehtlcsig>`, which ensures that the local node must wait `to_self_delay` before accessing these funds allowing for the remote node to claim these funds if the transaction has been revoked.

+### Leasee Received HTLC Outputs (`option_will_fund`)

+If a `lease` applies to the channel, the leasee's `to_remote` clause of a commitment transaction now spends to a second transaction, termed the lease-locked timeout transaction.
+The funds are sent into this second stage transaction, identical to how the lessor's funds are in an offered HTLC output.
+This ensures the `lessor`'s funds are not accessible until `lease_end`.

+    # To remote node with revocation key
+    OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationpubkey))> OP_EQUAL
+    OP_IF
+        OP_CHECKSIG
+    OP_ELSE
+        <remote_htlcpubkey> OP_SWAP OP_SIZE 32 OP_EQUAL
+        OP_IF
+            # To local node via HTLC-success transaction.
+            OP_HASH160 <RIPEMD160(payment_hash)> OP_EQUALVERIFY
+            2 OP_SWAP <local_htlcpubkey> 2 OP_CHECKMULTISIG
+	    # NOTE: if `option_anchors` applies, the following line is included
+            1 OP_CHECKSEQUENCEVERIFY OP_DROP
+        OP_ELSE
+            # To remote node via lease locked-timeout transaction (timelocked).
+            OP_DROP 2 OP_SWAP <local_htlcpubkey> 2 OP_CHECKMULTISIG
+        OP_ENDIF
+    OP_ENDIF

+Note that if `option_anchors` applies, the nSequence field of the spending input must be `1`.

+To redeem the remote funds, the lease-locked transaction is used as detailed below.
+This is the only way that the remote node can spend funds, since this branch requires `<localhtlcsig>`, which ensures that the remote node must wait until `lease_end` before accessing these funds.

 ### Trimmed Outputs